johndatserakis/vue-navigation-bar/README.md

 The trade-off is that the initialization and usage of this component is very easy and won't force you to do anything except declare the structure initially and declare a few `css` styles as necessary.

 `vue-navigation-bar` is compatible with both `vue-router` projects and non-`vue-router` projects - just make sure to pass in `true` for the `isUsingVueRouter` option.

+The component should work well with frontend component frameworks.
+I'm using Bootstrap 4 in the demo page and have it sitting in a container - that helps keep it from stretching too far across the page - although that may be the style you're going for, so have at it.

 ### Usage Example